-Under the Florida statutes, a vehicle owner can pursue a claim for diminution from the negligent party who caused the accident, typically by filing directly with their insurance company.
+Under Florida law, a vehicle owner can pursue a claim for diminution from the negligent party, typically by filing directly with their insurance company.
 However, to make this claim, you must provide clear proof of the diminution and its dollar value.
 The Fort Lauderdale car accident lawyers at the Law Offices of Anidjar & Levine can help prove your claim for diminished value and other damages.
 Call us today for a free case evaluation at 1-800-747-3733.

 What Is Diminished Value in a Car Insurance Claim?